 in 1969 my grandfather bought a Praktica Nova 1 SLR having discovered it was no longer possible to obtain the obsolete roll film which he had used in a pre-WWII Voigtlander folding bellows camera.
 Neither grandfather nor my father could master the loading of 35mm film into the Praktica.
 The camera was then given to me as I knew how to load and use it.
 I had learnt most of my early photographic skills from reading the instruction book and looking at the illustrations.
 It all made sense to me!
 My photographic journey really started at this point.

 Over 16,000 transparency images and around 3000 negatives had been taken by 2002 when began the switch to exclusively digital photography.

 During the early 80s I also dabbled in black and white processing and had a dark room set up in the cellar of my previous home.

 A succession of cameras mainly Rollei, Contax and Leica have followed my Grandfather's long worn out Praktica Nova, still retained as a keepsake.
 Almost all have had German heritage if not actual German manufacture though I did briefly own a Pentax auto 110 SLR outfit briefly.

 My first steps in digital photography began with a Leica Digilux Zoom - in reality a small Fuji with a Leica badge!
 Whilst very compact it wasn't very good.
 The lens had very unsatisfactory barrel distortion.
-By 2002 I had upgraded it to a Leica Digilux 1 a much better camera this finally persuaded me to give up 35mm and my last 35mm camera a Contax G1 was auctioned off on eBay around 2006.
+By 2002 I had upgraded it to a Leica Digilux 1 a much better camera this finally persuaded me to give up 35mm with my last 35mm camera a Contax G1 electronic rangefinder being auctioned off on eBay around 2006.